-Male Female His wife just died.
-He should find another wife to take care of him.
-Her husband just died.
+Male Female Her husband just died.

 Shameless that she is already looking for a new husband.

-Causes of GBV?
-Gender-based societal perception.
-Male Female We divided the inheritance fairly.
-My brothers and I got equal shares.

-Male Female

-We divided the A daughter will only
+4 and the second

-inheritance fairly.
-My marry into another family.

-brothers and I got equal She should give up her
+NA7 12 1 1 1 1 A Female inheritance fairly.
+My northers and I got equal S A daughter will only marry into another family.
+She should give up her share.

-shares. share.